 - 1. Glass must be completely cool. - 2.
-Only use a cleaner that is specifically designed for this purpose.
-The use of abrasives will damage the glass and ultimately leave the glass frosted.
-DO NOT USE AMMONIA-BASED GLASS CLEANERS. - 3.
+Only use only those cleaning products specifically formulated to clean solid fuel appliance glass and follow the manufacturer's instructions.
+Use of abrasive compounds or solutions will damage the glass. - 3.
 Rinse and dry glass completely before burning the stove.
 Polish with a piece of newspaper.

 Caution!
-Open and close the door slowly and carefully to avoid cracking or breaking the glass.
+Always operate the door slowly and carefully to avoid cracking or breaking the glass.
 Never use the door to push wood into the firebox.
-If the glass becomes cracked or broken follow the replacement procedure below.
-Do not operate the stove with a cracked or broken glass panel.
+If the glass becomes cracked or broken follow the replacement procedure in Section 6.4.

+Never operate the stove with a cracked or broken glass panel.

-Important: Replace glass only with ceramic glass panel PN 224158 specifically designed for the Jøtul F 55 Do not use substitutes.
-Replacement glass is available from your local Jøtul dealer.
+Important: Replace glass only with ceramic glass panel PN 224923 specifically designed for the Jøtul F 45, available from your local Jøtul dealer.
+Do not substitute any other glass.